 Wang plans out his day so that he spends mornings on more creative tasks that require deep focus, like writing and brainstorming.
 That means his afternoon can be spent on less mentally taxing tasks, such as calls and data analysis.
 And since his kids go to bed around 8 p.m. each night, Wang knows he has a few hours in the late evening to finish up any other work-related tasks, if necessary.

 Are your kids are involved in more extracurricular activities than you can count?
 Make sure you make the most out of that time, as well.
-Julie Schumacher, a Chicago-based copywriter and founder of Well Turned Words and Forth Chicago, a networking group for female creative entrepreneurs, uses the extra time when her son has soccer practice on Thursday afternoons to wrap up her work for the day.
+Julie Schumacher, a Chicago-based copywriter and founder of Well Turned Words and Forth Chicago, a networking group for female creative entrepreneurs, uses the extra time when her daughter has soccer practice on Thursday afternoons to wrap up her work for the day.

 Block Off Your Schedule

 When your kids’ school schedules come out, immediately block out days you want to take off for school-related events, suggests Schumacher, whose husband is also self-employed.
 “That way I’m not having to reschedule things when school stuff is in play,” says Schumacher.
 And because you are your own boss, you don’t need to clarify why you’re unavailable during a certain time period.
 “Clients don’t need to know if I’m unavailable because I have a work meeting or a PTO meeting.”

 “Carve out chunks of time for yourself, your kids, your partner and your interests outside of your work, and then try your very best to adhere to your schedule,” says Jeff Bogle, a photographer, podcaster and travel/lifestyle writer on Out With The Kids.
 As spending quality time with his family is a top priority, Bogle blocks out the hours immediately after school so he can check in with his kids and help them complete any difficult assignments.

 Use School Functions to Build Your Community and Network